 Every state has its own requirements for a teacher to earn a license.
 All require at least a bachelor's degree, which can be in any field3.

 If you have a bachelor's degree in a field other than education, you will need to enroll in a master's degree program in education or other kind of certification program that your state accepts for licensing.

 Although getting a bachelor's degree in education might seem like the fastest way to become a teacher, having a degree in the subject you will be teaching or job experience in that field can be a major advantage.
 When students ask, “Where will I ever use this lesson after high school?” a teacher with experience can cite real-world examples.

 Entering the Classroom

 After getting your degree, you may want to enroll in a teacher preparation program, a student teaching program, or a mentorship.
 Hours of supervised teaching are generally required to receive a teaching license.
 Student teaching hours also give prospective teachers a supportive environment to exercise the theories learned in the classroom.
-Some degree programs include a period of student teaching4.
+Some degree programs include a period of student teaching.

 Knowing which state you will be teaching in and its requirements for licensing are essential before deciding on a path to a secondary education career.
 Certain schools might have their own requirements for teacher qualifications such as an education degree rather than an alternative teacher education program, a larger number of student teaching hours, or a teaching or professional accreditation.